TieuDaoChanNhan/GAN-to-DTN/README.md

 ***

-✍️ Repo được phát triển trong khuôn khổ nghiên cứu Toán học trong các Mô hình Tạo sinh (PiMA 2025).
+✍️ This repository was developed as part of the study Mathematics in Generative Models (PiMA 2025).